-Based on the provided conceptual design drawing (entitled "Town of Petrolia Bright's Grove WTP Raw Water Intake") provided by the Client via email dated February 2nd, 2023, the invert of the proposed 600mm dia. intake pipe will be set at approximate Elev.
-172.8m, which is about 8.7m below existing Old Lakeshore Road grade.
-The locations and depths of the sending and receiving shafts were not available at the time of preparation of this report, however, it is assumed that the shaft near the chamber would be not deeper than about 9.7m below the existing ground surface (Elev.
-171.8m).
+Based on the provided 30% conceptual design drawing (entitled "Bright's Grove WTP Intake Replacement Project Contract T24-XX Intake") provided by the Client via email dated December 12, 2023, the invert of the proposed 600mm dia. intake pipe will be set at approximate Elev.
+174.0m, which is about 7.9m below existing Old Lakeshore Road grade.
+The locations and depths of the sending and receiving shafts were not available at the time of preparation of this report, however, it is assumed that the shaft near the chamber would be not deeper than about 8.9m below the existing ground surface (Elev.
+173.0m, about 1m below the invert of the proposed water intake pipe).